 Local production of content has been ongoing since the early 1900s - most notably with the first James Bond classic, "Dr No" and later, classics like "The Harder They Come", "How Stella Got Her Groove Back".
 Since that time, the Film Industry has continued to attract large projects from blockbusters to award-winning documentaries.
-The Jamaica Film Commission, established in 1984 as the first entity of its kind in the English-speaking Caribbean, notes that an average of 150 films projects are shot in the country each year, ranging from feature films to video shoots.
+The Jamaica Film Commission. established in 1984 as the first entity of its kind in the English-speaking Caribbean, notes that an average of 150 films projects are shot in the country each year, ranging from feature films to video shoots.
 These include Hollywood blockbusters such as the latest instalment in the Bond franchise, "No Time to Die", Idris Elba's "Yardie", projects by streaming service Netflix and the music video for the Beyoncé and Jay Z Carter album in 2019.
+In a similar vein, locally made films including Sprinter and Flight have premiered to international acclaim.
 With more filmmakers and production houses being established in Jamaica, the island is now well recognized as an ideal location for major film and television projects.